hZ3KTmbkSZijWUy8LGMm_Q

 Palmyra New York by LDS Temple News

-The temple’s story began back on February 21, 1999, when it was first announced.
-Just a few months later, on May 25, 1999, the Prophet Gordon B. Hinckley led the groundbreaking ceremony, setting the stage for this special place.
-After a public open house from March 25 to April 1, 2000, the temple was officially dedicated on April 6, 2000—how cool is it that this date marks exactly 170 years since the Church was organized in Fayette, New York?
+The journey of the Palmyra New York Temple began with its announcement on February 21, 1999.
+The groundbreaking and site dedication took place on May 25, 1999, presided over by the Prophet Gordon B. Hinckley.
+This pivotal moment set the stage for the Temple’s opening, which was celebrated with a public open house from March 25 to April 1, 2000.
+The Temple was officially dedicated on April 6, 2000, also by Gordon B. Hinckley.
+Intriguingly, this date marked exactly 170 years since the Church of Jesus Christ of Latter-day Saints was organized in Fayette, New York, on April 6, 1830.

 Share on